 Spice Racks Aren’t Just for the Kitchen (Or Bathroom)

 Yes, I’m mentioning spice racks again.
-They can be used in the office to store your office supplies, like binder clips, paper clips, push pins, and all that stuff!
+You can use them in the office to store your office supplies, like binder clips, paper clips, pushpins, and all that stuff!
 You simply fill the jars up with these items and arrange them on your rack.
 Bonus points if your jars are clear, and you can quickly identify which one you need, but you can also make use of labels to get the same result.

 Multi-purpose your filing Cabinet